The Tax Disputes and Litigation Review: Finland

 The courts in Finland are divided into general courts dealing with criminal cases, civil cases and petitionary matters, and administrative courts adjudicating administrative acts such as tax decisions issued by the Finnish Tax Administration (FTA).
 Further, the specific feature of tax litigation in Finland in comparison with other administrative appeal proceedings is its particular focus on the rectification of a decision issued by the FTA.
 As another feature, the taxpayer is required to file a claim for adjustment to a special administrative body, namely the Board of Adjustment (the Board) before entering into court proceedings.

-Even though oral hearings may be requested and applied for, litigation in tax matters is mainly carried out through written proceedings.
+Even though oral preparations and oral hearings may be applied for, litigation in tax matters is mainly carried out through written proceedings.
 Further, as the resources of the courts and other authorities engaged in appellate proceedings are often limited, one should prepare for long processing times and prolonged uncertainty.
 In general, tax litigation proceedings may take several years, which can lead to excessive costs and practical complications for taxpayers.
+This is very different from other forms of commercial disputes where the majority of the more significant cases are dealt with in arbitration and the final decision is generally available nine months after lodging an appeal.

 Tax assessment decisions may in general terms be negotiated in advance with the FTA.
 For example, taxpayers can enter preliminary negotiations with the Large Taxpayers' Office, which is part of the Corporate Taxation Unit within the FTA.
 Corporate taxpayers may discuss a variety of tax issues with the authority (e.g., the taxation of certain transactions).
 The guidance and instructions provided by the Large Taxpayers' Office during these negotiations are binding, however, only if specific requirements set out in the Act on Tax Assessment are met.
 In practice, whenever the issues negotiated with the FTA are controversial, they end up being resolved in formal tax litigation proceedings.
 Therefore, a great majority of the complex tax disputes are resolved through extensive tax litigation.